Dinosaur Statue for the Garden or Yard?

-Some people create a fairy paradise while others are more into gnomes.
-When it comes to really getting the neighbors exited there are the folks who add a dinosaur or two into their outdoor decor.
+Some people create a fairy garden paradise while others are more into gnomes but when it comes to really getting the neighbours exited there are the folks who add a dinosaur or two into their outdoor decor.

-Kids love these beasts and they truly are decorative and fun.
+Kids love these beasts and they truly can be decorative and fun.
 What's not to love?
-These giant lawn ornaments won't chase you around the yard, don't bite, and they'll provide a little shade if you want to sit in the shadow of one.
+These giant lawn ornaments won't chase you around the yard, they don't bite, and they'll provide a little shade if you want to sit in the shadow of one.

 It is definitely a non-traditional green space decor but going prehistoric does have its own unique charm.
 They are a history lesson for young and old alike.
 For a budding paleontologist it can be the perfect playground.

 Brontosaurus, T-Rex, Stegosaurus, or raptors, these Jurassic size lawn ornaments will garner your yard more than a little curious attention.
 The larger your yard space the more creative you can be.

 Rocks, trees, leafy bushes, ponds, flower beds, and the garden area can all be displayed with these beautiful beasts existing there.
 There are many ways to incorporate a little of the ancient past into your yard area.